Student Accounts

 Credit Balance (Refund) Policy

-• If a credit balance is a result of monthly payment plan, the refund will be issued to the plan payer.
-Any credit balances resulting from a monthly payment plan will not be refunded until the plan is completed and/or withdrawn
+• If a credit balance is a result of a monthly payment plan, the refund will be issued to the student based on the payment method used for the payment plan

 • If a credit balance is the result of an over payment, and the payment was made by web or paper check, the refund will be issued to the student based on the payment method they select for their refund account, regardless of who the payer is

-• Student's whose tuition charge is covered 100% by Chapter 31 veterans benefits may request any federal or state financial aid that has disbursed be refunded to them prior to Wentworth receiving payment from the VA for the semester in session
+• Student's whose tuition charge is 100% covered by Chapter 31 Veterans benefits may request any federal or state financial aid that has disbursed be refunded to them prior to Wentworth receiving payment from the VA for the semester in session

 Withdrawal from Wentworth